fvisin/dataset_loaders/README.md

     load and preprocess datasets ([BibTeX](
         https://gist.github.com/fvisin/7104500ae8b33c3b65798d5d2707ce6c#file-dataset_loaders-bib))

+**Please understand that code is provided as is and we will be able to provide minimal-to-none support on it.**

 ### How to install it:
 1. Clone the repository with `--recursive` in some path, e.g. to your `$HOME`: